CodeSpace-Team/approaching-a-project-and-version-control-2.0/01_Setting Up Your Project.md

 **Notice:**

 In the upcoming modules, you will learn in detail about what HTML and CSS are and how they work.
-For now, focus on creating the files (`index.html`, `styles.css`, and `README.md`) and copying the provided code snippets into these files.
+For now, focus on creating project folder and files (`index.html`, `styles.css`, and `README.md`) and copying the provided code snippets into these files.
 This will help you set up a project structure and explore tools like VS Code and Live Server.
 Later lessons in this module will also guide you extensively on creating a `README.md` file and using it for Git practices.

 ## Understanding the Role of Core Files